Chad Lucas

-Chad Dennard Lucas (born November 7, 1981) is a former wide receiver.
+Chad Dennard Lucas (born November 7, 1981) is an American former professional football wide receiver.
 He was signed by the Tennessee Titans as an undrafted free agent in 2004.
 He played college football at Alabama State.

-Lucas was also a member of the San Jose SaberCats, Green Bay Packers, Amsterdam Admirals, Tampa Bay Buccaneers, St. Louis Rams and Toronto Argonauts.
+Lucas was also a member of the San Jose SaberCats, Green Bay Packers, Amsterdam Admirals, Tampa Bay Buccaneers, St. Louis Rams, Toronto Argonauts, and Omaha Nighthawks.

-Early years
+Early life

 Lucas was a three-sport athlete at Booker T. Washington High School in Tuskegee, Alabama, lettered in football, basketball and track.
 Competed in the state track tournament and was named to the All-Area team for basketball and football as a senior.